ArchLinux Desktop Environment Survival Guide

 This article documents the installation process step by step

-Serves only as supplementary instructions to ArchWiki Installation Guide
+Serves only as supplementary instructions to the ArchWiki Installation Guide

 Aims to provide a user/developer-friendly desktop environment